colindean/plaintextaccounting_workshop/0099_conventions.md

    parentheses at the end of the caption.
    You can use the content of this file as if you'd copied the file by hand out of the workshop text!
-1. Most listings can be copied out of the PDF by highlighting them, copying the text to your clipboard, and pasting into a text editor.
+1. Some listings can be copied out of the PDF by highlighting them, copying the text to your clipboard, and pasting into a text editor.
 Some document readers may capture the line numbers in the process.
 You can either highlight line-by-line or refer to the companion files for this workshop to find the